ucam-smt/demo-files/Docs.dox/Tutorial.07.rulextract.md

 	value.
     + `--provenance` : comma-separated provenances.
 This is used to search for the lexical models in the template.
+    + `--min_lex_prob` : this option is used to keep the memory usage relatively low.
+	Probabilities in the Model 1 table that are lower than a certain threshold are discarded.
+By default, no entry is discarded.

   \subsection hadoop_local_conf Hadoop Local Configuration